togwar/W7-W2K8R2-ESU/w7x64/README.md

 2. Run the script download.bat in command prompt.

 # Service Pack 1 is Requirement
-1. If need, remove "rem " in line 1 and 2 on the download.bat script.
+1. If need, remove "rem " in line 1 on the download.bat script.